joe7575/techage/manuals/manual_ta4_EN.md

 [ta4_detector|image]

+### TA4 Node Detector

+The functionality is the same as with the TA3 Node Detector.

+In contrast to the TA3 node detector, the positions to be monitored can be configured individually here.
+To do this, the "Record" button must be pressed.
+Then all blocks must be clicked, the position of which is to be checked.
+Then the "Done" button must be pressed.

+Up to 4 blocks can be selected.

+[ta4_nodedetector|image]

 ### TA4 Energy Storage Charge Detector

 The charge detector measures the state of charge of the power grid's energy storage every 8 s.